-Grass + Grit Farm is run by James Walton, Maddie Morley, and Benjamin Roberts.
-We met while farming together in 2014 and quickly realized we had a shared vision for our farming future.
-We raise pastured pork, lamb, goat, eggs, and a variety of poultry, including chicken, duck, turkey, and guinea hen.
+Grass + Grit Farm was founded in 2015.
+The farm is owned and operated by Maddie Morley and Benjamin Roberts.
+We met while farming together and quickly realized we had a shared vision for our farming future.
+We raise pastured and grass-fed meat.
 You can buy our products through CSA shares and at farmers markets.

 I had little exposure to agriculture while growing up, but my commitment to animal welfare started at an early age.
 At 10 years old, I learned about the terrible conditions in industrialized livestock operations, and I swiftly decided that I would be a vegetarian.
 My vegetarianism lasted for 14 years until I became aware of a different kind of livestock farming: one where animals are raised in a thoughtful, humane, and environmentally sensitive way.
 I've been hooked on that style of farming and the amazing food it produces ever since.

 I grew up with a bounty of fresh vegetables from my family’s garden, a robust raspberry patch, and an all around love for the outdoors and hard work.
 After spending the better part of my professional career in culinary arts and hospitality, I made the jump into farming in 2013.
-I’ve grown organic vegetables in Maine, raised pastured livestock right here in the Hudson Valley, and I am continuing my work as a grazing specialist for a local goat dairy and creamery as we get Grass + Grit Farm off the ground.
+I’ve grown organic vegetables in Maine, raised pastured livestock right here in the Hudson Valley, and worked as a grazing specialist for a local goat dairy and creamery as we got Grass + Grit Farm off the ground.

 We have specifically sought out breeds that are hardy and proven to thrive on pasture.
 Whenever possible, we raise heritage breeds that celebrate the rich farming history of the Hudson Valley.
-In many cases, our animals are considered “dual-purpose,” which means they can be raised for more than one product, such as sheep for wool and meat, or chickens for eggs and meat.
+In many cases, our animals are also considered “dual-purpose,” which means they can be raised for more than one product, such as sheep for wool and meat.

-Roll over the photos below for more information on each animal.
+Roll over or click on the photos below for more information on each animal.

 CSA stands for Community Supported Agriculture.
 By signing up as one of our members, you will receive a share of our harvest.
 In purchasing a CSA share upfront, our members are investing in the farm - sharing in the risk and reward of all that Grass + Grit is producing this season.
 Not only does this relationship provide us with capital to cover expenses, it also fosters a relationship between us (the farmers) and you (the consumer).
-We hope this relationship will help us make choices to better serve our community as we grow our business.
+We hope this relationship will help inform us on how we can best serve our community as we grow our business.

 WHAT'S IN A SHARE?